sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/resources-agent-job-executions.md

 Agents come in the following flavors:

 - **Standalone Agents** execute Jobs on remote machines on-premises and from containers.
-They are opeerated individually and are managed by the Controller.
+They are operated individually and are managed by the Controller.
 - **Agent Cluster**
   - **Director Agents** orchestrate *Subagents* in an Agent Cluster.
 In addition they can be used to execute Jobs.
   - **Subagents** execute Jobs on remote machines on-premises and from containers.
 They can be considered worker nodes in an Agent Cluster and are managed by *Director Agents*.